 I have recently finished a temporary position for the Vice President for Research and Innovation at Maynooth University.
 This role has required me to collect, collate, and overall summarise a vast amount of data regarding sabbatical policies across the world.
 I am also versed in programming in Python which has allowed me to scrape data from websites and analyse the large datasets that have been gathered.
 I have provided lectures on export controls which required me to learn an entirely new subject area.
 Lastly, I have gathered and analysed a large dataset regarding different research outputs for universities across the globe.

-I am currently working as a researcher with LERO and the Esports Science Research Lab at the University of Limerick.
-The project I am involved with is concerned with quantified performance of esports gamers.
-More specifically, we are currently examining different combinations of mice and mousepads to determine if there is an optimal combination for esports gaming.
+I have just finished working as a researcher with LERO and the Esports Science Research Lab at the University of Limerick.
+The project I was involved with is concerned with quantified performance of esports gamers.
+More specifically, we examined different combinations of mice and mousepads to determine if there is an optimal combination for esports gaming.